dyllcoll/DemoQuizApp/README.md

 # Features

-Timed Quiz: Each question has a 15-second timer.
+Quiz Time: Each question has a 15-second timer.
+When the timer runs out, you will be shown the correct answer and gain no points.

-Interactive UI: The quiz interface is interactive, with start, quit, and restart options.
+UI: The quiz interface is interactive, with start, quit, next question, timer progress bar, and restart options.

-Score Calculation: Users receive points based on the number of correct answers.
+Score Calculation: At the end of the quiz it will state how many correct answers you achieved out of how many wrong answers you achieved.

-Result Display: At the end of the quiz, users are shown their score and a crown icon indicating the completion.
+Result Display: At the end of the quiz, it displays You've completed the Quiz! and nice , You got x out of x.
+You have an option to either replay or quit the quiz.

 # Technologies Used

-HTML: Structure of the app.
+13.9% HTML: Structure of the app.

-CSS: Styling the app with responsive design.
+30.9% CSS: Styling the app with responsive design.

-JavaScript: Logic for quiz functionality, including dynamic question and option insertion, timer, and scoring.
+55.2% JavaScript: Logic for quiz functionality, including dynamic question and option insertion, timer, and scoring.

 # File Structure